 GRI provides disclosure standards for companies to communicate their impact on key sustainability issues such as climate change, human rights, governance and social well-being.
 GRI uses a modular approach of three universal standards applicable to all companies and three topic-specific standards — economic, environmental and social — that companies can choose from to report on.

-SASB has developed a set of 77 industryspecific standards, which are captured graphically through its Materiality Map.
-They are available for individual sector download through SASB’s website.
-The SASB standards were developed specifically for use by the financial markets to elicit decision-useful financially material information.
+ISSB has taken place of SASB, integrating it’s previous 77 industry specific standards and climate reporting framework.
+Managed by the IFRS the ISSB standards are intended to help align reporting across different markets on sustainability topics, Thee standards are available for individual sector download through IFRS Foundation website.
+These standards are being developed with specific use for financial markets to elicit decision-useful financially material information.
 Accordingly, its standards focus on sustainability risks and opportunities viewed as reasonably likely to impact financial performance and enterprise value.

 TCFD — Task Force on Climate-related Financial Disclosures